So you’ve decided to adopt a dog?

 By adopting a dog, not only would you help an otherwise homeless pooch find a forever home but also set a great example for others to follow suit.

-In partnership with Himalaya Companion care, we’ve brought this Dog Adoption Guide to help you make the decision of adopting a dog from impulse to conscious.
+We’ve brought this Dog Adoption Guide to help you make the decision of adopting a dog from an impulse to thought through conscious one.

 It wouldn’t make sense to adopt a large dog if you live in a small flat.
-Similarly furry breeds’ native to hills won’t be comfortable in a weather settings of say Chennai or Delhi.
+Similarly, furry breeds’ native to hills won’t be comfortable in say Chennai’s humidity or Delhi’s sweltering heat.

 Go for a high energy dog if you have an active lifestyle.
 You’d, in this case, be required to channelize your dog’s energies by stimulation games – tips and tricks and exercises else you might see yourself complaining that ‘My dog is destructive as he tears household items apart’.